 By 1830, Jackson, Smith, and Sublette had made a good profit and sold their interest company to the Rocky Mountain Fur Company.
 The three partners then returned to St. Louis, having made a good profit in their enterprise.
 Jackson then invested in the mining and metal business.

-With the same partners, Jackson then entered the Santa Fe Trail trade in April 1831.
-Taking the Cimarron Route, Jedidiah Smith went looking for water but never returned.
+Jackson entered the Santa Fe Trail trade with the same partners in April 1831.
+Taking the Cimarron Route, Jedidiah Smith searched for water but never returned.
 The caravan continued, hoping he would find them.
-Reaching New Mexico in July 1831, they would learn that Jedidiah Smith had been killed by Comanche Indians.
+Reaching New Mexico in July 1831, they would learn that Comanche Indians had killed Jedidiah Smith.

 David then traveled to California on another trading expedition before returning to Missouri.
 However, after abandoning his family for so long, he reunited with his son William Pitt Jackson in St. Genevieve, Missouri, but not with his wife or three other children.

-In 1837, on a business trip to Paris, Tennessee to collect debts, David became ill with Typhus Fever.
+In 1837, on a business trip to Paris, Tennessee, to collect debts, David became ill with Typhus Fever.
 While he was sick, he wrote a letter to his oldest son Edward John Jackson, asking him to conclude all his business dealings.
 He died on December 24, 1837, in Paris, Tennessee, at the age of 49.
-He was buried by fellow Masons in the Paris City Cemetery, Henry County, Tennessee.
+Fellow Masons buried him in the Paris City Cemetery, Henry County, Tennessee.